 Unlike competing companies with video streaming platforms, Bianor focuses on providing custom-made video platforms.
 We have in-depth experience in developing streaming services with cloud-based media infrastructure.

 White-label video streaming platform

-Bianor also relies on already developed white-label video streaming platform and we provide a partial or full license on it, together with the necessary customizations.
+Bianor also relies on an already developed white-label video streaming platform, and we provide a partial or full license, together with the necessary customizations.
 The platform is custom-developed, cloud-based patented technology.
 It utilizes the touch-screen interface of the phone for OTT content discovery and streaming.
-The platform streams pay-TV and over-the-top (OTT) video to DLNA, UPnP, AirPlay and Cast-compliant TVs, game consoles, and other connected devices.
-It utilizes the phone as a controller without the need to install any additional TV apps or TV boxes, thus enabling smooth high-quality video streaming, optimized phone battery life, and on-the-fly adaptation of the video stream to suit the capabilities of the target device.
+The platform streams pay-TV and over-the-top (OTT) video to DLNA, UPnP, AirPlay, and Cast-compliant TVs, game consoles, and other connected devices.
+It utilizes the phone as a controller without the need to install any additional TV apps or TV boxes, thus enabling smooth, high-quality video streaming, optimized phone battery life, and on-the-fly adaptation of the video stream to suit the capabilities of the target device.

 To complete our value proposition, Bianor also provides, on a subscription basis, dedicated professional teams to support different video platforms.
-We have gained plenty of experience in video streaming, starting from the R&D, business analysis, design, and going to development and support of live-streaming platforms.
+We have gained plenty of experience in video streaming, starting from R&D, business analysis, and design and going to the development and support of live-streaming platforms.
 Our dedicated professional team will help you project digital media from your phone to your TV.